nsjohnson23/hello_world/README.md

 # hello_world
-CS50 Work
-Just all the stuff I am working on through cs50
+Just all the stuff I am doing through cs50.
+Completely new to coding and excited to get started.